 Miriam Liedvogel is currently working at the CAnMove Centre, Department of Biology at Lund University.
 She has done extensive research and is a real expert on Animal Navigation, which is why she is one of our heroes.

 She is currently researching finding markers to get a grip on understanding the underlying genetic architecture of migration.

-The Quantum Robin by Peter Hore was published in the Nov/Dec issue of Navigation News with kind permission of the editor and the author.
+The Quantum Robin by Peter Hore was published in the Nov/Dec issue of Navigation News with the kind permission of the editor and the author.

 Whilst the outbound track for these seals is random in search of food.
 When the seals feel it is time to return home they choose a perfect straight great circle route home.
 (A great circle route is the one that modern airliners use as this is the shortest distance between two points on the globe).
-This ability to take straight tracks is found in many marine animals such dolphins and whales and I think Salmon.
+This ability to take straight tracks is found in many marine animals such as dolphins and whales and I think salmon.
 Please note, that on nearing home these animals will be using different clues – salmon use olfactory clues (they smell the water near their home rivers) to home on their exact destination.

 As Patrick says: “Regarding the elephant seal dataset… it’s obviously quite difficult to ‘prove’, but I am very confident that the seals always know where they are relative to their home colony.
 For example, they are very capable of orienting directly home after a circuitous track (even when this doesn’t involve following their outbound track).”

 Patrick will be posting more on this subject soon.
 Please see the data he has shared with us.